Making every journey better

 Some £60 million has been invested in improving your journey through Terminal 1.
 We also have plans to replace the building completely around 2016 and until then our team are proud to welcome you to their terminal, home of the Star Alliance.

-The new Terminal 2 opens in 2014 – the latest step in the transformation of Heathrow.
-It has been designed from the outset with the needs of the individual passenger at its heart and with sustainability as a guiding principle.
+Our newest terminal has been designed from the outset with the needs of the individual passenger at its heart and with sustainability as a guiding principle.

 Each year we welcome around 18.9 million passengers to Terminal 3.
 We know how important a smooth arrival and departure is to your journey and we have invested £106 million to improve your Terminal 3 experience.